James Mitchell

 Stamina Is a Bundle of Systems

-Three Common Stamina Profiles
+Three Common Stamina Limitations

 • Circulation-limited stamina: you feel capable mentally, but performance fades quickly, especially under exertion.
+This often relates to nitric oxide and vascular efficiency.

-What OTC Supplements Can — and Cannot — Do
+What OTC Supplements Can -- and Cannot -- Do

 OTC supplements are not designed to replace medical care.
 They are typically used to support endurance and performance capacity over time, especially when paired with sleep, hydration, diet, and consistent training or lifestyle habits.